These Homemade Apple Cinnamon Snickerdoodles are always a hit cookie during the holidays. Fresh apples, cinnamon and a soft cookie dough.

 - In a separate small bowl, combine the cinnamon and sugar mixture.

-- Put it on your lined cookie sheet and gently press it down to flatten it slightly.
+- Put it on the lined cookie sheet and gently press it down to flatten it slightly.

-- Do not bake more than one sheet at a time.
+- Do not bake more than one sheet at a time or cookies may bake unevenly.